Periyar: Formation of the Dravidar Kazhagam

-At a rally in 1944, Ramasamy, in his capacity as the leader of the Justice Party, declared that the party would henceforth be known as the Dravidar Kazhagam, or "Dravidian Association".
-However, a few who disagreed with Ramasamy started a splinter group, claiming to be the original Justice Party.
+At a rally in 1944, Periyar, in his capacity as the leader of the Justice Party, declared that the party would henceforth be known as the Dravidar Kazhagam, or "Dravidian Association".
+However, a few who disagreed with Periyar started a splinter group, claiming to be the original Justice Party.
 This party was led by veteran Justice Party leader P. T. Rajan and survived until 1957.

 The Dravidar Kazhagam came to be well known among the urban communities and students.
 Villages were influenced by its message.
 Hindi, and ceremonies that had become associated with Brahmanical priesthood, were identified as alien symbols that should be eliminated from Tamil culture.
 Brahmins, who were regarded as the guardians of such symbols, came under verbal attack.
 From 1949 onwards, the Dravidar Kazhagam intensified social reformist work and put forward the fact that superstitions were the cause for the degeneration of Dravidians.
 The Dravidar Kazhagam vehemently fought for the abolition of untouchability amongst the Dalits.
 It also focused its attention on the liberation of women, women's education, willing marriage, widow marriage, orphanages and mercy homes.

 Split with Annadurai

-In 1949, Ramasamy's chief lieutenant, Conjeevaram Natarajan Annadurai, established a separate association called the Dravida Munnetra Kazhagam (DMK), or Dravidian Progressive Federation.
-This was due to differences between the two, while Ramasamy advocated a separate independent Dravidian or Tamil state, Annadurai compromised with the Delhi government, at the same time claiming increased state independence.
-Ramasamy was convinced that individuals and movements that undertake the task of eradicating the social evils in the Indian sub-continent have to pursue the goal with devotion and dedication without deviating from the path and with uncompromising zeal.
+In 1949, Periyar's chief lieutenant, Conjeevaram Natarajan Annadurai, established a separate association called the Dravida Munnetra Kazhagam (DMK), or Dravidian Progressive Federation.
+This was due to differences between the two, while Periyar advocated a separate independent Dravidian or Tamil state, Annadurai compromised with the Delhi government, at the same time claiming increased state independence.
+Periyar was convinced that individuals and movements that undertake the task of eradicating the social evils in the Indian sub-continent have to pursue the goal with devotion and dedication without deviating from the path and with uncompromising zeal.
 Thus, if they contest elections aiming to assume political power, they would lose vigour and a sense of purpose.
 But among his followers, there were those who had a different view, wanting to enter into politics and have a share in running the government.
-They were looking for an opportunity to part with Ramasamy.
-Thus, when Ramasamy married Maniammai on 9 July 1948, they quit the Dravidar Kazhagam, stating that Ramasamy married Maniammayar who was the daughter of Kanagasabhai when he was 70 and she 32.
-Those who parted company with Ramasamy joined the DMK.
-Though the DMK split from the Dravidar Kazhagam, the organisation made efforts to carry on Ramasamy's Self-Respect Movement to villagers and urban students.
+Thus, when Periyar married Maniammai on 9 July 1948, they quit the Dravidar Kazhagam, stating that Periyar married Maniammayar who was the daughter of Kanagasabhai when he was 70 and she 32.
+Those who parted company with Periyar joined the DMK.
+Though the DMK split from the Dravidar Kazhagam, the organisation made efforts to carry on Periyar's Self-Respect Movement to villagers and urban students.
 The DMK advocated the thesis that the Tamil language was much richer than Sanskrit and Hindi in content, and thus was a key which opened the door to subjects to be learned.
 The Dravidar Kazhagam continued to counter Brahminism, Indo-Aryan propaganda, and uphold the Dravidians' right of self-determination.